highchair/artinruins-com/_property/vedanta-society-addition.md

 images:
   - url: vedanta-jh-2010-07-01.jpg
-    alt: 'A two-story, rectangular modern addition to a turn-of-the-centory Queen Anne style three-story house.
+    alt: 'A two-story, rectangular modern addition to a turn-of-the-century Queen Anne style three-story house.
 Windows are mostly only on the second floor with a large open interior worship space.'
     sizes: '1490, 800'
   - url: vedanta-trac-2010-12-01.jpg
     sizes: '1200, 900'